Roche/pyreadstat/windows_compilation.md

 copy zlib-win-build\\build-VS2019-MT\\x64\\Release\\libz-static.lib  pyreadstat\\win_libs\\64bit
 ```

-Maybe you observed that win\_libs/64 bit already contains the files needed.
+Maybe you observed that win\_libs/samples\_64bit already contains the files needed.
 It may be therefore that those already
 works for you, but chances are that MSVC is going to compile that those files were not generated with the same
 MSVC version as you have, and therefore you have to do what is descrived before.